 The Agency conducted several other training activities during the year, including a workshop on nuclear technology assessment held in Kenya to assist newcomer countries in evaluating available nuclear power technologies against country specific environments, site requirements and energy needs.
 Courses on understanding the physics and technology of advanced reactors using PC based simulators were held in the Republic of Korea, Mexico and Tunisia.
-The Agency expanded the suite of reactor simulators used in the courses to
+The Agency expanded the suite of reactor simulators used in the courses to include a new generic integral pressurized water reactor simulator.

-"In 2016, the Agency added two new modules to its on-line E-learning for Nuclear Newcomers series,.... on 'Building a National Position' and 'Culture for Safety" include a new generic integral pressurized water reactor simulator.
 A new course on the use of computational fluid dynamics for nuclear power plant design and safety analysis was held in China.
 The course was attended by over sixty professionals, from 13 institutes in China and from one each in Brazil and South Africa.